Why Los Angeles Studios and Apparel Brands Outgrow Off-the-Shelf ERP

 Exactly what you get

 A financials core built around how LA companies actually make money: milestone billing for a production house, pre-order accounting for an apparel label, lot traceability for aerospace work.
 You get multi-entity consolidation, project costing that ties freelancer payments to a budget line, and dashboards ownership reads without exporting to Excel.
-Pair it with a business intelligence dashboard for slate-level analytics, inventory management software for the apparel side, and custom software development for the production-specific workflows the ERP shouldn't own.
+Pair it with a business intelligence (BI) dashboard for slate-level analytics, inventory management software for the apparel side, and custom software development for the production-specific workflows the ERP shouldn't own.

 How to choose a developer in Los Angeles